Starting pitcher: Workload

 In the early decades of baseball, it was not uncommon for a starting pitcher to pitch 300 innings or more, over the course of a season.
 In addition, there are accounts of starting pitchers pitching on consecutive days, or even in both games of a doubleheader.
 It is believed that these feats were only possible because pitchers in the early years of the game, unlike modern starters, rarely threw the ball with maximum effort.

 A starting pitcher who can be counted on to consistently throw many innings is known as a workhorse.
 An example of a modern-day workhorse pitcher was Roy Halladay, who was the active leader in both complete games thrown and shutouts before his retirement in 2013.

 A pitcher that normally isn't a regular member of a team's starting rotation that situationally starts a game is commonly referred to as a "spot starter."
 Pitchers that make spot starts are often relief pitchers mainly long-relief pitchers out of the bullpen that are tasked to pitch multiple innings or a starting pitcher that is promoted from a club's minor league team to make sporadic starts.
 Spot starts typically occur because of emergency instances like a sudden injury to a scheduled starting pitcher in the rotation, or if there are multiple doubleheaders requiring a tight workload.

 Statistics

 A starting pitcher must complete five innings of work in order to qualify for a "win" in a game he starts.
 Under NCAA baseball rules, which govern intercollegiate baseball, a starting pitcher who pitches fewer than five innings can still earn a win if he pitches for a certain amount of time that is determined before the start of the game.
 It is possible to be credited with a loss despite pitching fewer than five innings.
 A starter who works six or more innings while giving up three or fewer earned runs is said to have achieved a "quality start".
-A starter who finishes the game without having to be relieved by the bullpen is said to have thrown a "complete game".
-The pitcher who throws a complete game is almost always in a position for a win.
+A starter who finishes a game without having to be relieved by the bullpen is said to have thrown a "complete game" which is almost always a win ("Never change a winning team").